 The powerful trailer for a new drama starring Nicole Kidman, about a teenager who’s forced to attend a gay ‘conversion camp’, has been released – and we were moved.

 Boy Erased is described as “the true story of one young man’s struggle to find himself while being forced to question every aspect of his identity.”

-It tells the story of Jared (Lucas Hedges, nominated for an Oscar last year for Manchester By The Sea), the son of a Baptist pastor in a small American town, who is outed to his parents (fellow Oscar luminaries Kidman and Russell Crowe).
+It tells the story of Jared (Lucas Hedges, nominated for an Oscar in 2016 for Manchester By The Sea), the son of a Baptist pastor in a small American town, who is outed to his parents (fellow Oscar luminaries Kidman and Russell Crowe).

 At the age of 19, Jared is faced with an ultimatum: attend a conversion therapy programme – or be permanently exiled and shunned by his family, friends, and faith.